hyperjump-io/json-schema/README.md

           the instance value that is being validated and returns whether the value is valid or not.
 The other parameters are only needed for validating sub-schemas.
+      * simpleApplicator?: boolean

+          Some applicator keywords just apply schemas and don't do any validation of its own.
+In these cases, it isn't helpful to include them in BASIC output.
+This flag is used to trim those nodes from the output.
       * collectEvaluatedProperties?: (compiledKeywordValue: any, instance: JsonNode, context: ValidationContext, isTop?: boolean) => Set\<string> | false

           If the keyword is an applicator, it will need to implement this